 About this cinnamon whipped cream

-Flavored homemade whipped cream is such a simple way to completely change the flavor profile of any dessert, and cinnamon is just one of the delicious flavors you can use.
+Flavored homemade whipped cream is such a simple way to completely change the flavor profile of any dessert, and cinnamon is just one of the delicious flavors you can use (we also love whipped cream with lemon!).
 Cinnamon pairs so well with all the fall desserts like pumpkin pie and apple pie!

 Forget the store bought stuff that you’ve relied on up until now.
 You won’t believe how easy it is to make your own, and how much better it tastes!
 It’s not only delicious, but light, pillowy, and not too sweet.